juand-r/EMNLP-2019/README.md

 :heavy_minus_sign: [Fine-Grained Analysis of Propaganda in News Articles](https://www.aclweb.org/anthology/D19-1565.pdf)
 > Introduces a corpus of news articles annotated (at fragment level) with 18 propaganda techniques.
 A "multi-granularity" network based on BERT achieves the best performance on the task.
 >
-> See also: https://propaganda.qcri.org/ and Semeval 2020 Task 11 (https://propaganda.qcri.org/semeval2020-task11/).
+> See also: https://propaganda.qcri.org/ , the Fine Grained Propaganda Detection competition at the NLP4IF’19 workshop, and Semeval 2020 Task 11 (https://propaganda.qcri.org/semeval2020-task11/).

 :heavy_minus_sign: [Revealing and Predicting Online Persuasion Strategy with Elementary Units](https://www.aclweb.org/anthology/D19-1653.pdf)